 AGV was founded by an Italian Gino Amisano, initially aiming at producing leather seats for motorcycles.
 In 1947, the company stepped into the business of making helmets and excelled in the art in no time.
 Since then, AGV has been one of most trusted and recognizable names in many countries around the globe.
 The brand first came under the spotlight when World Champion motorbike racers Valentino Rossi and Giacomo Agostini endorsed AGC helmets by wearing them in their tournaments.
 AGV’s premium quality helmets meet DOT and ECE safety ratings.

 Shark is a top-of-the-line European brand, rolling out some of the most visually striking and solid helmets since 1986 from their headquarters situated in France.
 Shark has a dab hand at combining advanced technology with super cool helmet designs which no biker would want to miss.
 The company was started by a group of professional racers (Oliver Jacque, Scott Reading, Raymond Roche, Randy de Puniet and the likes) whose unflinching focus towards detailing and functionality helped Shark reach to the top.
 Shark has achieved a firm grasp on international market with total 5000 outlets around the world.

 KBC is a relatively new kid on the block and has proved its mettle in a short span of 20 years.
 Extensive research and attention on detailing is the foundation behind the company’s unprecedented success.
 The models are designed to cater to the taste of young bikers who demand something out-of-the-box.
 The company has always kept their prices in check to make their products affordable for every section of consumer.
-All the products match the DOT safety standard, hence can be counted on without any hesitation.
+Most of the products match the DOT safety standard, hence can be counted on without any hesitation.